staking-foundation/diva-dao/Community-Guidelines.md

 There are three types of Proposals:

 1. DCP - Diva Curation Proposals; proposals intended to distribute governance power among communities, sealing strategic partnerships, etc.
-2. DIP - Diva Improvement Proposals; proposals aiming to adapt or modify a configurable feature of the Diva Protocol.
+2. DIP - Diva Improvement Proposals; proposals aiming to adapt or modify a configurable feature of the Diva Staking protocol.
-3. DUP - Diva Update Proposals; complex proposals aiming to update the Diva Protocol core infrastructure and require some code implementation.
+3. DUP - Diva Update Proposals; complex proposals aiming to update core infrastructure and require some code implementation.

 ## Section 6.
 DAO Proposals Quorum and Thresholds.